mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 1. Go back to the pipeline of your **destroy: uninstall the switch** commit. -->

 1. Go to **cleanup** stage > **destroy** job, and run the job manually.
 There is no need to define any variables.

+1. Once the job has run, go to AWS > EC2 Instances.
+Everything is destroyed in AWS, except for the EBS Volumes, so you need to manually check if you can see any available volumes under Elastic Block Store > Volumes.
+Search by "Volume state = Available".
+The EC2 Instances detaches the EBS Volumes, but detaching them doesn't mean deleting them.
+"Available" means that the instance is not in use anymore, the instance is terminated.

+#### Important note about destroy sequence

+There are Terraform-created resources (such as EKS, EC2 instances, etc.), and there are also other Crossplane-created resources (such as RDS, DocumentDB, Route53, etc.).
+If you destroy everything in parallel, you will lose the Crossplane operators, and they are the only ones that manage Crossplane-managed resources.
+Therefore, you need to wait until the Crossplane operator destroys its created resources.
+Once that's done, you can destroy the Crossplane operator and the whole node.

+RDS and databases are managed by ArgoCD using Crossplane, they are not created by Terraform.

+### Deleting a repository in GitLab

+1. In GitLab, go to the repository that you want to delete: **Projects > iac / <NAME_OF_ENVIRONMENT_TO_DELETE>**.
+1. In the left-hand navigation pane, select **Deploy > Container registry**.
+There is a container created and cached inside this repository to be used by the pipeline runners, you will find that container here.
+To delete the repository, you need to manually delete any containers you find here.
+1. Go to **Projects > iac / bootstrap**.
+1. Go to **custom-config** > `environment.yaml`.
+1. In the `environment.yaml` file, remove the name of the environment whose repository you want to delete.
+1. Commit your change.
+1. Go to **Build > Pipelines**.
+1. Select the latest change.
+1. Run the deploy job. <!-- EDITORIAL COMMENT: Which one? -->

+TO BE CONTINUED...

 ### Tips and tricks